runnanchen/SA-LSTM-3D-Landmark-Detection/README.md

 - PyTorch 1.7.0

 ## Dataset and setup
-- Because of the confidentiality agreement, we could not provide patient's CBCT publiclly,
+- Because of the confidentiality agreement, we could not publicly provide the patient's CBCT.
+However, you could apply the core code in other datasets.

 ## Training and validation
-- python main.py
+- python landmark.py

 ## Reference